304 North Cardinal St.

 - Soil Heavy Metals (is the soil contaminated with industrial metals?)

 “Soil samples should be taken from several spots on your site and sent to a reputable soil-testing lab, such as those found at agricultural universities.
 You will discover your soil’s organic matter content, its pH, and levels of essential nutrients including nitrogen, phosphorus, and potassium.
 It’s also wise to ask for a heavy metal analysis, especially if you will be planting edible natives.”Gardening with Native Plants of the Pacific Northwest, by Arthur R. Kruckeberg & Linda Chalker-Scott.

 Testing for cation exchange capacity (CEC) and soluble salts is also common.
 Further soil analysis can also be done for other chemicals, including helpful micronutrients or potentially harmful contaminants (asbestos, pesticides, petroleum).
 In-depth particle size analysis is also available at many soil laboratories for a higher fee (including a particle size distribution chart and placement on the soil texture triangle).

-Detailed on-site soil analysis in available but uncommon, and includes inspection of soil structure, compaction, percolation, soil life, general plant health, and elevation of water table.
+Detailed on-site soil analysis is available but uncommon, and includes inspection of soil structure, compaction, percolation, soil life, general plant health, and elevation of the water table.
 Testing of plant tissue of plants growing in the soil is also sometimes added to a site investigation plan.